tamagusko/workshop-intro-ml/README.md

-This repository contains the JEST 2020/1 IT Initiation Project, parts 1 (under development) and 2 (under development).
+This repository contains the JEST 2020/1 IT Initiation Project, parts 1 (under development) and 2.

 # Basic info
 © Tiago Tamagusko (tamagusko@gmail.com)